Ilusion (wrestler)

-Ilusion (イルシオン, Irushion) is a Japanese masked professional wrestler signed to DDT Pro-Wrestling where he is one third of the current KO-D 6-Man Tag Team Champions in his first reign and a former two-time Ironman Heavymetalweight Champion.
-He also competes in various promotions from the Japanese independent scene.
+Ilusion (イルシオン, Irushion) is a Japanese masked professional wrestler.
+He is signed to DDT Pro-Wrestling, where he is a former six-time Ironman Heavymetalweight Champion.

 Professional wrestling career

 DDT Pro-Wrestling (2021–present)

-Ilusion made his professional wrestling debut in DDT Pro-Wrestling at Wrestle Peter Pan 2021 on August 21, where he teamed up with Yuji Okabayashi, Tamura, Mizuki Watase and Yuki Iino in a losing effort against Disaster Box (Harashima and Naomi Yoshimura), Yusuke Okada, Raimu Imai and El Unicorn.
-During his time in the promotion, he was part of the "Damnation T.A" and "Schadenfreude International" units and chased for various accomplishments.

-Ilusion regularly competes in flagship events of the promotion.
-At Never Mind 2021 on December 26, he fell short to Vent Vert Jack in singles competition.
-At Judgement 2022: DDT 25th Anniversary on March 20, he teamed up with Burning (Yusuke Okada and Yuya Koroku) to defeat Tomomitsu Matsunaga, Toui Kojima and Yuki Ishida.
-At Wrestle Peter Pan 2022 on August 20, Ilusion teamed up with Okada and Koroku again, this time picking up a victory over Toui Kojima, Yuki Ishida and Takeshi Masada.

-At Into The Fight 2023 on February 26, he teamed up with Hideki Okatani and Yuki Ishida in a losing effort against Keigo Nakamura, Toui Kojima and Kazuma Sumi.
-At Judgement 2023 on March 21, he teamed up with Munetatsu Nakamura and defeated El Unicorn and Raimu Imai.
-At Mega Max Bump 2023 on May 3, he defeated Danshoku "Dandy" Dino in singles competition.
+Ilusion made his professional wrestling debut in DDT Pro-Wrestling at Wrestle Peter Pan on 21 August 2021 alongside Yuji Okabayashi, Tamura, Mizuki Watase and Yuki Iino.
+The team was defeated by Disaster Box (Harashima and Naomi Yoshimura), Yusuke Okada, Raimu Imai and El Unicorn.
+At Never Mind 2021 on 26 December, he lost to Vent Vert Jack in the singles competition.
+During this time, he was part of the Damnation T.A and Schadenfreude International stables, and competed in several tag team championships.
+In 2022, Ilusion regularly competed in the promotion's flagship events, including Judgement 2022: DDT 25th Anniversary, where he was part of a six-man tag team match with Burning (Yusuke Okada and Yuya Koroku) against Tomomitsu Matsunaga, Toui Kojima and Yuki Ishida.
+Ilusion, Okada and Koroku were pitted against Kojima, Ishida and Takeshi Masada later that year at Wrestle Peter Pan 2022 in another six-man tag team event.
+In February 2023, he appeared at Into The Fight with Hideki Okatani and Ishida against Keigo Nakamura, Kojima and Kazuma Sumi.
+The following month, Ilusion and Munetatsu Nakamura defeated El Unicorn and Imai at Judgement 2023.
+His last appearance that year was at Mega Max Bump on 3 May, where he defeated Danshoku "Dandy" Dino in the singles competition.